wangbin579/auxiliary/README.md

 ###Advanced usage guide:
-	Assume "./configure --enable-advanced --enable-pcap" is configured
+	Assume TCPCopy with "./configure --enable-advanced --enable-pcap" is configured on the online server and the assistant server.

 	Run:
-	a) On the target server 1 which runs test server applications (root privilege is required):
+	a) On the target test server which runs test server applications (root privilege is required):
-	    Set route command appropriately to route response packets to the target server 2 For example:
+	    Set route command appropriately to route response packets to the assistant server

+        For example:

+	    Assume 61.135.233.219 is the actual IP address which is the default gateway, while 61.135.233.161 is the IP address of the assistant server.
+We set the following route commands to route all extenal responses to the assistant server.

            route del default gw 61.135.233.219
            route add default gw 61.135.233.161
-	    61.135.233.219 is the actual IP address which is the default gateway, while 61.135.233.161 is the IP address of target server 2.
-We set these route commands to route all extenal responses to the target server 2.

-	b) On the target server 2 which runs intercept(TCPCopy server) (root privilege is required): sudo ./intercept -F <filter> -i <device,>
+	b) On the assistant server which runs intercept (the TCPCopy server) (root privilege is required): sudo ./intercept -F <filter> -i <device,>

 	c) On the online source server (root privilege is required): sudo ./tcpcopy -x localServerPort-targetServerIP:targetServerPort -s <intercept server,> -i <device,>

-	Note that the filter format is the same as pcap filter.
+	Note that the filter format is the same as the pcap filter.
 	For example:
-	  ./intercept -i eth0 -F 'tcp and src port 11511' –d Intercept will capture response packets of tcp based application which occupies port 11511 from device eth0
+	  ./intercept -i eth0 -F 'tcp and src port 80' –d Intercept will capture response packets of the TCP based application which listens on port 80 from device eth0

 ###Additional commands
-./tcpcopy -h or ./intercept -h for more details
+Please execute "./tcpcopy -h" or "./intercept -h" for more details

 ##Note